apache/yunikorn-site/docs/design/user_group_manager.md

 Resource usage is tracked simply based on the addition or removal of an allocation.

-Removal of an allocation is an out of band action.
+Removal of an allocation is an out-of-band action.
 The shim notifies the core scheduler that an allocation no longer exists and the core updates the tracking based on that removal.
 If an allocation is preempted the core initiates the removal but still gets notified by the shim that the removal has occurred.
 Until the confirmation of the shim is received no tracking updates must be created.

 The replacement of a placeholder by the real allocation for gang scheduling follows a similar concept.
-However in that case there is a possibility that there is a discrepancy between the placeholder size and the real allocation.
-See [YUNIKORN-982](#https://issues.apache.org/jira/browse/YUNIKORN-982) for more detailed information on this issue.
+However, in that case there is a possibility that there is a discrepancy between the placeholder size and the real allocation.
+See [YUNIKORN-982](https://issues.apache.org/jira/browse/YUNIKORN-982) for more detailed information on this issue.
 The changes that fixed the accounting for the queues and nodes also need to be taken into account for user based resource tracking.

 Adding a new allocation to an application triggers the update of the tracked resources for the user and or group as described in the [group limitations](#group-limitations).
 Enforcement is not a goal of the design document but the enforcement implementation needs to be taken into account.
 The point to add the resource usage must line up with the point that the queue structure is currently updated and the queue quotas are enforced.